Deyspring/Hydra_transcripts/README.md

 Monday.
 I got the manage_xl script working.
 It's not as pretty as I'd like, but I'm getting tired of this project and just want to finish it now.

+Ask where to save exel files.
+format exel file to fit data.
+Make sure script is getting the correct information

 Batch file to get the thing installed quickly on Callen's end.
 I'll bundle it up and send it to Karen.

 04/03